Friends of MM trip to Nepal - Nepal

 We believe that this hugely successful adult version of our Himalayacamp will provide you with a real awareness and appreciation for life outside your normal environment; you will see and experience life in rural Nepal, trek through some of the stunning valleys of the Himalaya's and return home with a great insight into how we believe developmental aid should work in developing countries.

-The Adult Himalayacamp is a charity holiday aimed at individuals, parents and small groups of people who want to interact with rural communities in Nepal by trekking in to the Solu-Khumbu region of the Himalaya's where the team will get involved in the villages that are being supported and developed by Moving Mountains.
+This is a charity holiday aimed at individuals, and small groups of people who want to interact with rural communities in Nepal by trekking in to the Solu-Khumbu region of the Himalaya's where the team will get involved in the villages that are being supported and developed by Moving Mountains.

 There are two costs involved; a) your own land based trip costs and b) the specific project costs that the team will need to raise for the project to be practically viable.

-After the success of our first Adult Africamp expedition in April 2012 we have decided to open the doors to Nepal which we hope will encourage people to take a chance and challenge themselves to an experience which is out of most peoples comfort zone.
+After the success of previous tailor made expeditions to this region we have decided to open the doors which we hope will encourage people to take a chance and challenge themselves to an experience which is out of most peoples comfort zone.
 It will also help Moving Mountains to maintain it's charitable work in the mountains.

 You will be led by our Nepalese staff who manage both Adventure Alternative Nepal and Moving Mountains Nepal.
 All of them are residents of the village where you will be going, and they will ensure you are well looked after.
 This is a real people and places experience, one that genuinely benefits the community and allows you to see how our long term work in the region has literally turned it around.